jmcnally17/pacman-old/README.md

 ## Features Pending

 - Change the ghost movement mechanics to hunt Pac-Man rather than having random movement
-- Modify the scoring when a scared ghost is attacked by Pac-Man by increasing each successive hit on a ghost by 200 per power up
 - Add some animations such as Pac-Man death, colliding with a scared ghost, and levelling up
 - Add appropriate audio files to the game
-- Add buttons to the page for mobile users who don't have arrow keys to move
 - (Optional) Switch from MongoDB to PostgreSQL to gain experience using a SQL database with JS and Express

 ## Create React App and Express Application Generator